losfair/rust-coroutines/README.md

 ## Build and use

 The runtime library includes a lot of platform-specific code and writing it in Rust won't provide much benefit.
-Therefore, I decide to write it in C. Before using the library, you need to build (and optionally 'install') `core_impl/unblock_hook` first (clang required):
+Therefore, I decide to write it in C. Before using the library, you need to build (and optionally 'install') `core_impl/unblock_hook` first (A modern C compiler is required):

 ```
 cd core_impl
-make
+make unblock_hook
 sudo cp libunblock_hook.so /usr/lib/ # Optional (see below)
 ```